FlavianB/AI/README.md

 - After the split, the only data needed for computation is **ID** and **Optional Package**.

 **Additional Details Needed for Computational**:
 - Consider keeping a list of Primary and Secondary Instructors for reference.
+(Arc consitency)